Michael Finlay (1949 – 2023)

 Michael was promoted to senior producer on As It Happens, and later moved to the documentary flagship, Sunday Morning.
 Glory days.
 He flew around the world making radio documentaries about huge stories, many in Africa, which became a specialty.
 Years on, you’d hear Michael at a dinner party: “The time I was in Angola…” “In Ghana…” “In South Africa…” He spent a lot of time in South Africa, and was there when Nelson Mandela got out of prison.
 He loved to be at the centre of things, taking risks, providing what comfort he could to the afflicted—at least assuring that their voices would be heard—and meanwhile still gnawing his fingernails to the quick.

 Then things changed a little.
 Michael had a heart attack, not major, but a warning.
 He split up with his lovely and forbearing partner, Terry, who moved back to Vancouver.
 And he found himself out of his executive producer role, moved to a job in CBC Radio News.
-He was bitter about what he regarded as a demotion, and he drank more.
-What he said when looking over reporters’ stories could sting.
-Tact had never been Michael’s strong suit, although his sense of humour and enjoyment of the ridiculous were always winning, and the journalists still knew their stories were better after he’d got through with them.
+He was bitter about what he regarded as a demotion.
+What he said when looking over reporters’ stories it could sting.
+Tact had never been Michael’s strong suit, although his sense of humour and enjoyment of the ridiculous were always winning, and the journalists still knew their stories were better after he’d got through with them, and they respected him for it.

 Michael stayed in news until he retired in 2010, and by that time, his health wasn’t very good.
-He’d quit smoking after his heart attack, although the bottle remained his friend.
-But he had a series of health crises, including several bouts of cancer of the colon, liver and lungs.
+He’d quit smoking after his heart attack, but he had a series of health crises, including several bouts of cancer of the colon, liver and lungs.
 Friends joked, Michael if you want to lose weight, you don’t need to get bits of you cut out.
 Yet when a group of old Vancouver housemates and Ubyssey writers gathered in Toronto in 2021, he said that he was cancer free, one of only three per cent of people who were alive five years after his particularly dire diagnosis.

 Michael didn’t look at all well, despite being cancer-free.
 Radiation and chemo had taken a whack out of him.
 We all wondered what would happen.
 But who could have predicted some random guy would knock him over, probably when he was on the way to his local, breaking his ribs and puncturing his lung.
 Two days later, another heart attack, the ICU, the decision to take him off life support.